waltercostamb/SSS-test/README.md

 Help page for usage:

-	bash SSS.sh
+	bash SSS-test
-	bash local.sh
+	bash local-structure-pipeline

 Notice that once you run the SSS-test for the first time for any multi-FASTA file, intermediate files will be created.
 Therefore, the next time you run the test again for the same file, the calculation of the sss-scores will be considerably faster.

 __***Input requirements***__

-The input multi-FASTA file has to be in a subfolder of the running folder for both pipelines (SSS-test and local.sh).
+1) The input multi-FASTA file **must** to be in a subfolder of the running folder for both pipelines (SSS-test and local-structure-pipeline).
 If you are running the SSS-test or local.sh in $DIRECTORY, the input multi-FASTA must be located in $DIRECTORY/$SUB_FOLDER/

-For the newest version of SSS-test and local.sh, there are no requirements for the FASTA header.

-The old requirements for the FASTA header are still valid.
-In this case, the header must contain the name of the file: ">$FILE_NO_EXTENSION\t|\t$GENE_ID"

- - Example for file "identity.fasta": ">identity	|	human"
+2) The FASTA headers should **not** contain space characters.
+It is recommended that a small name is given to each sequence, making it easy to identify each one.

 __***Tutorial***__